-Dr Kate E Stevens - BSc (Hons, UK), MSc (UK), DClinPsy (UK), HCPC (UK), BABCP (UK).
+Dr Kate E Stevens - BSc (Hons, UK), MSc (UK), DClinPsy (UK), HCPC (UK), BABCP (UK)

-Dr Kate is an accredited Clinical Psychologist who has been working with individuals, couples and families for over 15 years.
+Dr Kate is an accredited Clinical Psychologist who has been working with individuals and families for over 15 years.
 Kate completed her doctoral clinical training at University College London in 2009.
 Kate further has an MSc in Criminological Psychology and has completed post-graduate study in Family Therapy at King’s College London, U.K.

 Cognitive Behaviour Therapy

 Cognitive-behaviour therapy (CBT) is an evidence-based treatment for anxiety, depression and interpersonal difficulties (amongst others).
 ‘Evidence-based’ means it has undergone robust clinical trials to investigate its efficacy in alleviating psychological difficulties.
 CBT focuses on the link between thoughts, feelings and behaviour.
 It identifies unhelpful patterns of information processing and unhelpful behavioural responses and seeks to develop new, more helpful patterns.
 Sessions are goal orientated and typically clients benefit from 6-12 sessions of therapy (although some clients may meet for as little as 1 session or sessions can be ongoing).

 Dr Kate enjoys offering supervision to other clinicians and students.
-Kate has previously taught and supervised students at Kings College London and also at City University in Hong Kong.
+Kate has previously taught and supervised students at King's College London and also at City University in Hong Kong.